 How to Make a Team Agile

 Product Gym: I also saw that you have a lot of experience with agile.
-One of the questions we get the most from students seeking Product Manager jobs is, “How would you make a team more agile?”
+One of the questions we get the most from members seeking Product Manager jobs is, “How would you make a team more agile?”
 What’s your take on this question?

 Nkem: The most important thing in agile is the ability to get feedback fast, sooner rather later.
 The number one thing I would recommend is to focus on how we get our ideas out to customers as soon as possible so we could get quick and helpful feedback.
 If you are not doing that, then you are not taking proper advantage of the agile.
 The best thing you could do to speed up the agile process is to rapid prototype from a UX standpoint.